Northern Virginia Dayhikes

 Location: accessed from edge of park at Washington, VA.
 Longer options can also be accessed from the Skyline Drive around mile 20 to 22.

-Picture: The Bolen Cemetary
+Picture: The Bolen Cemetery

 Description: The highlight of this trail is a section of about one mile through Little Devils Stairs, a steep, narrow canyon filled with cascades and cliffs.
 The trail requires a little bit of rock scrambling through this section and can be a bit treacherous when wet.
 On the longer loops, you climb up to the Skyline Drive and then follow the Appalachian Trail to several viewpoints.
 All but the short loop follows Piney Branch back down the mountain, passing a small waterfall near the bottom.
-A short climb from there takes you past the old Bolen cemetary and then it's back down a fire road to the starting point.
+A short climb from there takes you past the old Bolen cemetery and then it's back down a fire road to the starting point.

 Overall Run Falls